Lonely Beach, Koh Chang

 As the area gradually moves upmarket and businesses change hands the aim of catering to people looking for the cheapest booze and food is disappearing and the emphasis is more on providing a better value, better quality rooms, drinks and meals for visitors who aren’t trying to scrimp and save every last Baht.

-Other local landmarks for backpackers are Ting Tong Bar and Himmel which regularly have ear splitting music playing late into the night for your ‘enjoyment’.
+Local landmarks for party goers are Ting Tong Bar and Himmel which regularly have ear splitting music playing late into the night for your ‘enjoyment’.
 An all night party at one or both of these is mandatory for any visitor to Lonely beach.
-If you want a place to kick back, drink cheap vodka/redbull shots and listen to the latest dance tunes, plus the ubiquitous ‘Bob Marley’s Greatest Hits’ CD, and watch a fire show, then these places are for you.
+If you want a place to kick back, drink cheap vodka/redbull shots and listen to the latest dance tunes, plus the ubiquitous ‘Bob Marley’s Greatest Hits’ and watch a fire show, then these places are for you.

 For music that’s actually played by musicians, and not a guy with a computer, ‘Nhings’ ( formerly Stone Free ) and their Sticky Rice Blues band is a guaranteed good night out.
 They also have a full restaurant menu and a new guesthouse which, whilst cheap, is also a cut above a lot of the nearby huts.
 It’s a throwback to the old backpacking days.